Thaton kingdom

 The Thaton kingdom, Suwarnabhumi, or Thuwunnabumi (သထုံခေတ် /my/ or သုဝဏ္ဏဘူမိ /my/) was a Mon kingdom, believed to have existed in Lower Burma from at least the 4th century BC to the middle of the 11th century AD.
-One of many Mon kingdoms that existed in modern-day Lower Burma and Thailand, the kingdom was essentially a city-state centered on the city of Thaton.
+One of many Mon kingdoms that existed in modern-day Lower Burma and Thailand, the kingdom was essentially a city-state centered on the city of Thaton, which today is a small town in the Burmese Mon State.
 It traded directly with South India and Sri Lanka, and became a primary center of Theravada Buddhism in South-East Asia.
 Thaton, like other Mon kingdoms, faced the gradual encroachment of the Khmer Empire.
 But it was the Pagan kingdom from the north that conquered the fabled kingdom in 1057.

-Name of the kingdom
+Etymology

-Mon tradition maintains that the kingdom was called Suvannabhumi (သုဝဏ္ဏဘူမိ), a name also claimed by Lower Thailand, and that it was founded during the time of the Buddha in the 6th century BCE.
-Thaton is the Burmese name of Sadhuim in Mon, which in turn is from Sudhammapura in Pali, after Sudhammā, the assembly hall of the gods.
+Mon tradition maintains that the kingdom was called Suvannabhumi (သုဝဏ္ဏဘူမိ, literally "land of gold"), a name also claimed by Lower Thailand, and that it was founded during the time of the Buddha in the 6th century BCE.
+"Thaton" is the Burmese name of Sadhuim in Mon, which in turn is from Sudhammapura in Pali, after Sudhammā, the assembly hall of the gods.